-- 17. In September 2020, the European Commission published its legislative proposal for a regulation on markets in crypto-assets (MiCAR), with a view to create a holistic approach to the regulation and supervision of crypto-asset activities that are not already covered by EU law.
-On 29 June 2023, the MiCAR, entered into force in the European Union.
-The provisions relating to ARTs will apply from 30 June 2024. - 18.Article 32(1) of MICAR requires issuers of ARTs to implement and maintain effective policies and procedures to identify, prevent, manage and disclose Col. The Col concerned are the ones that could arise between the issuers of ARTs and a defined list of persons or parties.
+2023, the MiCAR entered into force he provisions relating to issuers of ARTs will apply from 30 June 2024.

+- 19. Article 32(1) of MiCAR requires issuers of ARTs to implement and maintain effective policies and procedures to identify, prevent, manage and disclose Col. The Col concerned are the ones that could arise between the issuers of ARTs and a defined list of persons or parties.
 This list includes the holders of ARTs but also the shareholders or members of the issuers of ARTs, any shareholder or member whether direct or indirect that has a qualifying holding in the issuers, the members of their management body and their employees.
-It includes as well any third-party providing one of the functions as referred in Article 34 (5) first subparagraph, point (h) of that Regulation which are the ones linked with the operating, the investment, and the custody of the reserve assets and, where applicable, the distribution of ARTs to the public. - 19.As per Article 32(5) of MiCAR, the EBA is mandated to develop draft RTS specifying the requirements for those policies and procedures as well as the details and methodology for the content of the disclosure.
+It includes as well any third-party providing one of the functions as referred in Article 34 (5) first subparagraph, point (h) of that Regulation which are the ones linked with the operating, the investment, and the custody of the reserve of assets and, where applicable, the distribution of ARTs to the public. - 20.As per Article 32(5) of MiCAR, the EBA is mandated to develop draft RTS specifying the requirements for those policies and procedures as well as the details and methodology for the content of the disclosure.
 The ESMA is mandated to develop a similar RTS for CASPs under Article 72(5) of that Regulation.